“Does anybody know what these dice are?”

 Crystal Caste moulds have changed somewhat over the years, which makes them harder to pin down.
 However, there are a few general indicators that may tell you that perhaps your dice are Crystal Caste.
 Their 6 and/or 9 usually has a dot behind the number, the 7 is not hooked, the 1 often doesn’t have an upstroke, the 0 is more rounded, and the 3 often has a triangular top half rather than rounded.
 The percentile dice have smaller numbers and are aligned in parallel with the die’s equator.
 The numbers on the d4 are always bottom-read.

-There are exceptions, such as Crystal Caste Satin, Porcelain, Ice Cream and Silk lines, which use different moulds altogether.
+There are exceptions, such as Crystal Caste Satin, Porcelain, Ice Cream and Silk lines, which use different moulds altogether (12 above the 20).
 Crystal Caste also makes gemstone dice, or barrel shaped dice sets.

 Example of one of the more common Crystal Caste moulds (pictured die set is Crystal Caste Gold Mist Blue):